The AI Security Challenge for Enterprise Applications

 A critical security consideration when selecting AI services is whether customer data will be used to train AI models.

-Importantly, leading enterprise AI providers have made explicit commitments to protect customer data from being incorporated into model training—a crucial safeguard for proprietary business information.
+Importantly, AI providers that are part of the Proggio AI chain, have made explicit commitments to protect customer data from being incorporated into model training—a crucial safeguard for proprietary business information.

 OpenAI’s Enterprise Privacy Commitment